About Us

 In our work on mental health system accessibility, our studies demonstrated that immigrants primarily use the emergency department as a first point of contact for mental health concerns, without ever having accessed outpatient care (Saunders et al, CMAJ 2018).
 Ongoing grant funded work examines the role of religion and sex in suicide risk among immigrants to Canada.
 These findings provide critical insight for our understanding of care delivery needs and planning in these populations.

-View our publications on PubMed and Google Scholar
+View our publications on PubMed or Google Scholar

 Our team